-The Accounting degree program prepares students for employment in entry level positions in the accounting profession.
-Students are expected to have mastered basic English composition and math skills before beginning this program.
-Credit Hours Required: 60
+The Accounting degree program prepares students for employment in entry-level positions in the accounting profession.

 Note: Since this degree prepares students directly for employment, students interested in a transfer program in accounting should see an academic advisor for other educational options.